 All residence halls on both campuses have electronic access to all exterior entrances.
-In addition, individual room doors on the Johnson campus, with the exception of the campus apartments, have electronic swipe locks for added security.
+In addition, individual room doors on the Johnson campus, except for the campus apartments, have electronic locks for added security.
 These locks cannot be left in an unlocked state.
 Faulty or non-operational locks should be reported immediately to residence hall staff or Public Safety.